 She went through the proposed treatment plan, slowly and carefully – enunciating every potential problem and contra-indication, before presenting us with a consent form which we duly signed.

-The Methotrexate is usually given as a spinal injection, but Val’s spine isn’t conducive to that.
+The Methotrexate is usually given as a spinal injection, but Val’s spine wasn’t conducive to that.
 Previous damage to her lower spine was the cause of the difficulty in getting a successful lumbar puncture.

-She’s likely to be staying in Bart’s for the next few weeks, then (hopefully) home with follow up blood tests and chemo boosters for the next twelve months.
+They explained that she was likely to be staying in Bart’s for the next few weeks, then (hopefully) home with follow up blood tests and chemo boosters for the next twelve months.

 I also ‘went public’ and posted news about Val’s health to friends on Facebook.
 We received over a hundred messages of support within twenty four hours which was gratifying and heartening.

 Saturday morning, and the trains into London from our part of Essex were disrupted by ‘Crossrail’ engineering works, so I was forced to take an alternate route into London.
 This necessitated driving down to Pitsea and taking a train in from there.
 It actually proved faster and cheaper – with air conditioned trains – than either the Southend or Chelmsford lines.

 And the trains went into Liverpool Street, which was a result.

 Bart’s was running on reduced staffing for the weekend, so while Val still hadn’t had the ‘deep’ cannula fitted – they had replaced her wrist cannula.
 The wrist cannula had been fitted on Friday by a very smug female doctor but it wasn’t working.